 Both male and female young adults are encouraged to join.
 To be considered, applicants must meet the following criteria:

-Age - Minimum age is 14 years old, and has completed the 8th grade can be considered.
+Age - Must be at least 14 years old, and has completed the 8th grade.
 The maximum age is 21 years old.

 School - Be enrolled in school and maintain at least a "C" (70) or higher GPA.
 They must have a high school diploma or GED if not in school.

-Academy - Each candidate must complete an annual physical fitness and job function test.
-They must also attend and complete the required annual training academy which is held in June of each year.
+Boot Camp Academy - Each candidate must complete an annual physical fitness and job function test.
+They must also attend and complete the required annual week-long Explorer Boot Camp Academy which is held in the summer each year.